 SDG&E, PG&E, and SCE net metering in California

 NEM 2.0 enrollment for PG&E, SCE, and SDG&E customers starts after each utility reaches its original net metering cap or by July 1, 2017 – whichever happens first.
-As of January 2019, the status for each utility is as follows:
+The status for each utility is as follows:

 - SDG&E: Net metering reached its cap in the summer of 2016, which means that new San Diego solar system owners are currently enrolling in net metering 2.0.

 - PG&E: PG&E reached its net metering cap on December 15, 2016.
 All new PG&E solar customers are being enrolled in NEM 2.0.

 - SCE: The original SCE net metering program reached its cap in summer 2017, and all new solar customers will enroll in NEM 2.0.

 Utility customers who installed solar under the original net metering policy will be “grandfathered” in for 20 years from their original enrollment date.
 After that point, they will also move to NEM 2.0.